kenneth1870/JavaScript30/README.md

 **Tools/Sites Found:**

 -   New, interactive Chrome Dev Tools tutorial: [How to analyze page load performance ⚡️🚀🔎](https://developers.google.com/web/tools/chrome-devtools/network-performance/)
     ### Day 19: 6 Jul 2018
     It was too much fun today.
 Learned a lot about canvas and pipelining real-time images.

 ### Day 20: 7 Jul 2018

 Learned about native [SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) interface of the Web Speech API and how we can make use of it.
 Something like we do in google voice search.
 I think we can use it in various ways.
 Only limit is our imagination.
 Also liked the use npm [browser-sync](https://browsersync.io/) for time-saving synchronised browser testing.

 ### Day 21: 8 Jul 2018

  Worked on Device Orientation using Chrome sensors devtools.
 Also learned about Geolocation & Orientation Api.
 Unlike desktops, mobile devices commonly use GPS hardware to detect location.

 ### Day 22: 9 Jul 2018

 Learned about `Element.getBoundingClientRect()` method and worked on some css effects.

+### Day 23: 10 Jul 2018

+"The Voiceinator 5000" challenge was great.
+Also, learned about SpeechSynthesis interface.